Are you thinking about planning the best road trip ever?! Right now is a great time to plan a road trip!

 Especially when you are an outdoor buff, Northern Wisconsin will be your happy place.
 Drive to some of the prettiest lakes in Wisconsin, hike in the Big Bay State Park, kayak along with the Apostle Islands and rent a romantic log cabin are only a few of the things that should be part of any Northern Wisconsin road trip.

 If you are more of a city person, a stop in La Crosse is an absolute must.
 Here you can visit the town’s best breweries and enjoy heartily Wisconsin food.
 Other mandatory stops would be Tomahawk, Pattinson State Park, and the scenic Chequamegon-Nicolet National Forest.

 Plan a Road Trip to the Central United States

-Have you ever wanted to take a epic road trip?
-Like spend 25 days exploring the beautiful USA!
+Have you ever wanted to take an epic road trip?
+Like, spend 25 days exploring the beautiful USA!
 We decided to hit 5 states.
 Our path included Kansas, Oklahoma, Memphis and Nashville, Tennessee, Kentucky, and Missouri.